Heart Failure (HF)

 Heart valve disorders can also cause pumping problems.

 In aortic stenosis (a heart valve disorder), the opening between the left ventricle and the aorta (aortic valve) narrows.
 As a result, pumping blood out of the heart is harder.
-Aortic stenosis is a common cause of heart failure in older people.
+Aortic stenosis is a common cause of heart failure in older adults.

 If a lung disorder such as COPD (chronic obstructive pulmonary disease) or scarring (pulmonary fibrosis) has been present for a long time, blood pressure in the lungs increases.
 As a result, it is harder for the right ventricle to pump blood to the lungs.